tomas-fryza/avr-course/labs/05-adc/README.md

 The internal ADC module of ATmega328P can be used in relatively slow and not extremely accurate data acquisitions.
 But it is a good choice in most situations, like reading sensor data or push button signals.

-AVR ADC module has 10-bit resolution with +/-2LSB accuracy.
+AVR's ADC module has 10-bit resolution with +/-2LSB accuracy.
 It means it returns a 10-bit integer value, i.e. a range of 0 to 1023.
 It can convert data at up to 76.9&nbsp;kSPS, which goes down when higher resolution is used.
 We mentioned that there are 8 ADC channels available on pins, but there are also three internal channels that can be selected with the multiplexer decoder.
 These are temperature sensor (channel 8), bandgap reference (1.1V) and GND (0V) [[4]](https://embedds.com/adc-on-atmega328-part-1/).

 1. Convert the voltages from the previous part according to the following equation.
 Note that reference is Vref=5V and number of bits for analog to digital conversion is n=10.
 Write the values to **ADC value (calculated)** column in the table from Part 2.1.